Welcome

 Quick Answer

 Ductile iron water pipe sizes range from DN80 to DN2000 per ISO 2531 and EN 545 standards, with DN100 to DN600 being most common for municipal water distribution.
-Pipe size selection depends on flow rate requirements, operating pressure, and system layout.
+Pipe size selection depends on flow rate requirements, operating pressure, and system layout — undersized pipes increase pumping costs while oversized pipes raise material expenses unnecessarily.

 Why Pipe Size Selection Matters for Water Infrastructure